Timshel/oidc_web_builds/README.md

 	- remove some unnecessary logic ([patch](oidc_override.patch))
 	- allow organization invitation to survive sso redirection ([patch](oidc_invite.patch))
 	- display SSO errors and redirect to start of the flow ([patch](oidc_sso_errors.patch))
+- And an experimental one which stop sending the Master password hash to the server ([patch](oidc_experimental.patch))

 ## Building the web-vault
 To build the web-vault you need node and npm installed.